 Waihi Waterlily Gardens: The 6ha gardens were established in 1950 and most recently have been under the stewardship of the MacDuff-Gamble family.
 The gardens are open from Labour Weekend to March (café on site), and also offer water lilies for sale.
 Read an article about the gardens here.

-Wildflower World: A mail-order business developed by Geoff and Liz Brunsden.
+Wildflower World: A mail-order business developed by Geoff and Liz Brunsden (which they sold in 2018).
 They make up specialist mixes for the home gardener, including one to attract butterflies and bees, and a “bulb blanket” to help disguise the messy period when bulb leaves die back.
 Read an article about Wildflower World and the Brunsdens here.

 Rhodohill Gardens: Mail-order nursery specialising in rhododendrons and azaleas.
 Display gardens open October and November at 569 Paradise Valley, RD2, Rotorua, phone 07 348 9010.